Amy L. Slevinski

 Leave a messagearrowCreated with Sketch.

-Amy has particular expertise in the analysis of large data sets for fraud prevention and detection.
-She also manages complex forensic investigations and fraud risk assessments, and performs anti-bribery and anti-corruption compliance assessments and investigations.
-She consults on digital forensic and e-discovery needs such as the acquisition, preservation and analysis of electronic evidence in support of investigations or litigation.
+Amy leads complex forensic investigations and fraud risk assessments and consults on digital forensics, and e-discovery needs such as the acquisition, preservation and analysis of electronic evidence in support of investigations or litigation.
+Prior to joining Baker Tilly, Amy worked for the forensic practices of global accounting and advisory firms.

 • Performed a high profile investigation on behalf of a higher education institution to identify indicators of potential fraud or misconduct by academic departments as it pertained to the athletic eligibility of students.
-Consolidated and analyzed over ten million records of operational, academic, and financial data to identify anomalies and trends, and presented report of findings to the institution’s general counsel.
+Consolidated and analyzed over ten million records of operational, academic and financial data to identify anomalies and trends, and presented report of findings to the institution’s general counsel

-• Managed four separate investigations on behalf of the City Solicitor and a Commissioner for a small municipality.
-Created data testing methodology to assess three years of lien, foreclosure, and loan transactions at highest risk for fraud or misconduct; analyzed available support documentation for each transaction to assess its appropriateness and completeness in accordance with relevant policies and procedures; authored reports to the City Solicitor and presented findings before the City Commissioners in a public meeting.
+• Managed four separate investigations on behalf of the city solicitor and a commissioner for a small municipality.
+Created data testing methodology to assess three years of lien, foreclosure, and loan transactions at highest risk for fraud or misconduct; analyzed available support documentation for each transaction to assess its appropriateness and completeness in accordance with relevant policies and procedures; authored reports to the city solicitor and presented findings before the city commissioners in a public meeting.
 Testified in an administrative employment hearing on behalf of the client pertaining to the findings of one of the investigations.
-Findings in two of the other investigations led to government agency referrals: one for additional investigation by the Office of Inspector General for a Federal agency and the other to a state police agency.
+Findings in two of the other investigations led to government agency referrals: one for additional investigation by the Office of Inspector General for a federal agency and the other to a state police agency

 • Managed data analytics cases involving millions of records, to detect potential indicators of fraud or misconduct.
 Cases include the implementation of continuous monitoring programs.
-Clients have included public sector, higher education, and financial services companies.
+Clients have included public sector, higher education and financial services companies

 • Association of Certified Fraud Examiners